 There are lots of options when it comes to choosing a homeschooling curriculum format.
-I prefer ebooks, PDFs, and digital formats when possible.
+I prefer ebooks, PDFs, and digital formats when possible, which results in a lot of prints.
 I wrote about these and how I chose the cheapest option available when it comes to curriculum.

 Now it’s time to talk about binding.